Louis Bamberger

-Louis Bamberger (15 May 1855 – 11 March 1944) was an American businessman and philanthropist who co-founded the Bamberger's department store in Newark, New Jersey.
+Louis Bamberger (May 15, 1855 – March 11, 1944) was an American businessman and philanthropist who co-founded the Bamberger's department store in Newark, New Jersey.
 He and his sister Caroline Bamberger Fuld co-founded the Institute for Advanced Study in Princeton, New Jersey.
-At his death all flags in Newark were flown at half-staff for three days, and his large department store closed for a day.

-Early life
+Early life and education

-Louis Bamberger was born in 1855 to a German Jewish family in Baltimore, Maryland, the son of Theresa (née Hutzler) and Elkan Bamberger.
-His mother belonged to the family that ran Hutzler Brothers in Baltimore.
+Louis Bamberger was born on May 15, 1855 in Baltimore, Maryland to Theresa (née Hutzler) and Elkan Bamberger.
+His father had immigrated to the United States in 1823 from a town near Nuremberg, and his mother belonged to the family that ran Hutzler Brothers in Baltimore.
 His grandfather was Moses Hutzler.
-He had six siblings: Caroline Bamberger Fuld; Clara "Lavinia" Bamberger; Rosa Bamberger; Julius Bamberger; Pauline Bamberger; and Julia Bamberger.
+He had six siblings: Caroline, Clara "Lavinia", Rosa, Julius, Pauline, and Julia.

-Bamberger's
+He was educated in Baltimore public schools.

+Business career

+Bamberger began his career working under his uncles at Hutzler Brothers.
+He left the business to work for his father at a new store.
+Upon his father's retirement, he and his brothers inherited the business, and Louis was made business manager.
+Bamberger moved to New York City to pursue business opportunities as a resident buyer for several large companies in the West and built a large and important list of clientele.